Esports Psychology

 This blog has some of the best sport psychology quotes.
 It’s a smörgåsbord of quotes from coaches, athletes and psychologists.

-44 of The Best Sport Psychology Quotes
+50 of The Best Sports Psychology Quotes

 The right kinds of quotes punch well above their weight.
-For such short sentences, they can really change our perspective.
+For such short sentences, they can change our perspective.
 The challenge is picking through them all to find the best one.
 So we have decided to put on plastic gloves and sort through the trash (rubbish).
-Below are some of our favourite sport psychology quotes.
-As you’ll see it’s a smörgåsbord of quotes from coaches, athletes, and psychologists.
+Below are some of our favourite sports psychology quotes.
+As you’ll see, it’s a smörgåsbord of quotes from coaches, athletes, and psychologists.
 Furthermore, we have unpacked each quote a little.
 Essentially, providing a quick explanation about why it has been included in this ‘best sport psychology quotes’ blog.
 A number of these quotes are from our very own team of psychologists.

 “There’s no way around hard work.
 Embrace it.
 You have to put in the hours because there is always something you can improve on”